SpazElectro/jazz2/docs/chatcommands.md

 # Chat Commands
-Now that we have our first mutator up and running, let's make it actually do something instead of print hello world, The JJ2+ AngelScript API has a LOT to offer, including `bool onLocalChat(string &in stringReceived, CHAT::Type chatType)`, which is an event that allows you to allow and see a message that's being sent, and how it's being sent (is it through team chat, or whisper, or /me)
+Now that we have our first mutator up and running, let's make it actually do something instead of print hello world, The JJ2+ AngelScript API has a LOT to offer, including `bool onLocalChat(string &in stringReceived, CHAT::Type chatType)`, which is an event that allows you to allow and read a message that's being sent, and how it's being sent (global or teamchat or whisper or /me)

 Let's make use of that event, shall we?